All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Who Is Hims Best For?

-Hims works well for self-directed patients who want affordable access to routine medications and do not need or expect a deep clinical relationship.
+Hims works well for self-directed patients who want affordable access to routine medications and don't need or expect a deep clinical relationship.
 If you understand the subscription terms, know how to manage your account, and are comfortable with limited provider interaction, the platform delivers solid value for basic prescriptions.

 Frequently Asked Questions